RevealBi/Documentation/en/data-visualizations/visualization-types/grid-chart.md

 ### Working With the Grid Chart in the Visualization Editor

-The grid chart is the default visualization option for displaying data, which presents the information in a matrix.
+The grid chart is a visualization option for displaying data, which presents the information in a matrix.
 You can **resize a column's width** by selecting the grid header, which will highlight the whole column.
 Drag the a side left or right to modify the column's width.

 <img src="images/grid-view-sorting-columns.png" alt="Grid Chart Sorting Columns" width="100%"/>